China 33: The shih and the ju

 Writing necessary to organize government

-In the ensuing centuries of the Imperial Shang dynasty writing was developed.
-According to the I Ching the reason writing was developed was to organize and administer to the masses.
-Hence these warriors became literate in order to rule.
-Thus by the later Shang the sons of the rulers needed to be trained as warriors, trained in the rituals or ceremonies, and educated to be literate.
+Writing developed in the later centuries of the Imperial Shang dynasty.
+According to the I Ching, the reason writing was developed was to organize and administer to the masses.
+The warrior-rulers became literate in order to rule.
+By the later Shang, the sons of the rulers needed to be trained as warriors, trained in the rituals or ceremonies, and educated to be literate.

 To rule shih must be literate warriors

 In most Western cultures a separate class of scribes unassociated with war were trained to be literate.
 Hence the scribes of the west eventually evolved into computer geeks, while the warriors evolved into sports jocks.
-In China, the military and the literate were not isolated in different classes, instead the ruling shih class were trained to be both warriors and literate.
+In China, the military and the literate were not isolated in different classes.
+Instead the males of the ruling shih class were trained to be both warriors and literate.

 The ju, shih who cultivate Chinese culture

-Over the centuries Chinese culture became an important component of leadership.
+Over the centuries, Chinese culture became an important component of leadership.
 Presumably during the Western Chou period, a group of shih also began cultivating music, and numbers as parts of their talents.
-Furthermore Chinese calligraphy and painting have the same ideogram because of the intense connection between the two.
-Hence these warrior officials also began to cultivate painting.
+Furthermore Chinese calligraphy and painting have the same ideogram because of the intimate connection between the two.
+Many of these warrior officials also began to cultivate painting.
 These shih, who cultivated all these talents of Chinese culture, were called ju.
 The ju stressed the need to cultivate Chinese culture alongside of rituals and warrior training.

 The ju, literati with warrior training